The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 All of Spot and Tango’s recipes meet the AAFCO nutritional requirements for all dog life stages.

-• Variety: Two food types and six recipes to choose from.
+- Variety: Two food types and seven recipes to choose from.

 Is Spot and Tango good for dogs?